I have been building scheduling & optimisation software for more than 20 years now.

 Result : 33 min of average travel per technician

 48% of the global travel saved!
 30+ minutes of travel saved per technician per day is about ...
-100h saved per month on this team !... plus a significant reduction of CO2 emissions...
+100hr's saved per month on this team !... plus a significant reduction of CO2 emissions...

 A few last words about route optimisation web APIs used by many job management systems.
 Google maps is a well-known one but there are many other similar offers.

 Most of these APIs have their origins in providing map rendering and map related functions.
 Their ‘optimisation’ methods are great when working to optimise a single route.
-Some can even optimise a very small planning with a very few technicians which can be enough to optimise a small truck fleet or perhaps 5 or 10 vehicles for the next day.
-But all these APIs show their incapacity to deal properly with cases involving hundreds of technicians scheduled weeks ahead even more when a response time for every inevitable daily change is expected to be immediate.
+Some can even optimise a very small plan with a very small numner of technicians which can be enough to optimise a small truck fleet or perhaps 5 or 10 vehicles for the next day.
+But all these APIs show their inability to deal properly with cases involving hundreds of technicians scheduled weeks ahead and even more so when a response time for every inevitable daily change is expected to be immediate.

 Because of the transaction cost (monetary and time), this makes it almost impossible to use these APIs to try all the possibilities before committing to a result.
 So, the fallback is to find the closest route and only run a route optimisation with the new job inside … limiting even more the potential cost 'optimisation'.